Hay–Bunau-Varilla Treaty: Aftermath

 This treaty was a source of conflict between Panama and the United States since its creation.
 The Canal Zone became a racially and socially segregated area, set aside from the country of Panama.
 The push for environmental determinism seemed to be the best framework to justify American practices in Panama.
 The conflict from the treaty reached its peak on January 9, 1964, with riots over sovereignty of the Panama Canal Zone.
 The riot started after a Panamanian flag was torn during conflict between Panamanian students and Canal Zone Police officers, over the right of the Panamanian flag to be flown alongside the U.S. flag.
 U.S. Army units became involved in suppressing the violence after the Canal Zone Police were overwhelmed.
 After three days of fighting, about 22 Panamanians and four U.S. soldiers were killed.
 This day is known in Panama as Martyrs' Day.

-The events of January 9 were considered to be a significant factor in the U.S. decision to negotiate the 1977 Torrijos–Carter Treaties, which finally abolished the Hay–Bunau-Varilla Treaty and allowed the gradual transfer of control of the Canal Zone to Panama and the handover of the full control of the Panama Canal on December 31, 1999.
+The events of January 9 were considered to be a significant factor in the U.S. decision to negotiate the 1977 Torrijos–Carter Treaties, which finally abolished the Hay–Bunau-Varilla Treaty and allowed the gradual transfer of control of the Canal Zone to Panama and the handover of full control of the Panama Canal on December 31, 1999.